Legislative violence: South Korea

-There have been several events of legislative violence in the National Assembly of South Korea; often the politicians who are involved in such violence do not receive criminal penalties under the civil laws.
+There have been several events of legislative violence in the National Assembly of South Korea; often, the politicians who are involved in such violence do not receive criminal penalties under civil laws.

+22 September 1966

+During an interpellation session on saccharin smuggling, Korea Independence Party legislator Kim Du-han threw feces on cabinet members.
+His membership was terminated, and he received a jail sentence.

 2 March 1998

-During a vote to approve Kim Jong-pil as Prime Minister, Grand National Party legislators submitted blank ballots to demonstrate their disapproval.
-A fight broke out after supporters of the Democratic ruling coalition of Kim Dae-jung demanded that the vote be declared void.
+During a vote to approve Kim Jong-pil as prime minister, Grand National Party legislators submitted blank ballots to demonstrate their disapproval.
+A fight broke out after supporters of the Democratic ruling coalition of President Kim Dae-jung demanded that the vote be declared void.

 12 March 2004

-During a National Assembly vote on the motion to impeach President Roh Moo-hyun, supporters of the President openly clashed with opposition MPs for 20 minutes in an effort to stop the vote (which was in favor of impeachment) from being finalized.
+During a National Assembly vote on the motion to impeach President Roh Moo-hyun, supporters of the President openly clashed with opposition MPs for 20 minutes to stop the vote (which was in favor of impeachment) from being finalized.

 22 July 2009

-A brawl broke out as the National Assembly passed three bills that is set to reform the media industry.
-Opposition MPs blocked the Speaker Kim Hyong-o from entering the room to pass the bills while both sides clashed.
+A brawl broke out as the National Assembly passed three bills on reforming the media industry.
+Opposition MPs blocked Speaker Kim Hyong-o from entering the room to pass the bills while both sides clashed.
 The bills were eventually passed by the Deputy Speaker.

 8 December 2010

-A brawl broke out as the Grand National Party forcefully passed the year 2011 budget bill in advance without the presence of the opposition parties.
+A brawl broke out as the Grand National Party forcefully passed the year 2011 budget bill in advance without the presence of opposition parties.

 22 November 2011

-A brawl broke out as the National Assembly ratified the country's Free-Trade Agreement (FTA) with the United States.
+A brawl broke out as the National Assembly ratified the country's United States–Korea Free Trade Agreement.
 Opposition lawmakers used tear gas in the parliament.
-The ruling Grand National Party (GNP) managed to force it through without amount of violence that was expected.
+The ruling Grand National Party managed to force it through.

-Spain

-On 23 February 1981, Lieutenant-Colonel Antonio Tejero led 200 armed Civil Guard officers into the Congress of Deputies during the vote to elect Leopoldo Calvo-Sotelo as Prime Minister.
-The officers held the parliamentarians and ministers hostage for 18 hours, during which time King Juan Carlos I denounced the coup in a televised address, calling for rule of law and the democratic government to continue.
-Though shots were fired, the hostage-takers surrendered the next morning with no casualties.